Drug Therapy for Transgender Policy

 Muscle mass continues to increase after Stage 5

-There is no National Coverage Determination (NCD).
+There is no National Coverage Determination (NCD) for Drug Therapy for Transgender.
 In the absence of an NCD, coverage decisions are left to the discretion of Local Medicare Carriers.
 Novitas Solutions, Inc, the Local Medicare Carrier for jurisdiction JL, has not issued a determination for this service.
-Therefore, Medicare Advantage Products will follow the Horizon Policy.
+Therefore, Medicare Advantage Products will follow the Horizon Drug Therapy for Transgender Policy.

 Horizon BCBSNJ Medical Policy Development Process: